crojack/cinnamon-settings-manager/README.md

 - GTK team for the excellent toolkit
 - X.Org foundation for the Xcursor library
 - libpng developers for PNG support
+- Icons artists for creating such beautiful Linux icons

 ## Changelog